RayHightower/RayHightower.com/_posts/2022-04-30-what-is-asset-management.markdown

 The property management team manages the property day to day, screening new tenants, collecting rent, handling repair requests, fielding emergency calls, and other daily tasks.
 The property manager and asset manager will typically meet once per week to review the business plan and to make decisions on any issues that have arisen since the previous meeting.

-The book makes an important point about decisionmaking.
+The book makes an important point about decision making.
 Property managers have professional expertise, but final decisions rest with the asset manager.
 The asset manager (as an extension of the general partnership team) represents the best interest of the investors.

 A good asset manager will visit the property and check in on the on-site management, sometimes unannounced.
 Pro tip from the book: Any time a unit is vacant, go on-site and walk it.
 That's a way to get a feel for the property without disturbing residents.